The Good Wife: Broadcast

+Syndication

-SyndicationThe Good Wife has been sold in a complex multi-window deal that involves two streaming partners, Amazon and Hulu; a basic cable network, Hallmark Channel; for $400,000 per episode and broadcast syndication, for a combined license fee of nearly $2 million per episode.
+The Good Wife has been sold in a complex multi-window deal that involves two streaming partners, Amazon and Hulu; a basic cable network, Hallmark Channel; for $400,000 per episode and broadcast syndication, for a combined license fee of nearly $2 million per episode.
 "This is an off-network model for a unique serialized show in today's television ecosystem," said Leslie Moonves, President and CEO, CBS Corporation.

 Under the deal, the first six seasons of The Good Wife are available on Amazon Prime.
 Hulu Plus rolled out previous seasons of the show in September 2013, while Hallmark Channel, which reportedly paid $350,000 and $400,000 per episode, began airing The Good Wife in January 2014.
 However, not long after premiering on the Hallmark Channel the show was pulled from the schedule.
 A weekend broadcast syndication run is scheduled to begin in September 2014, with the series sold in 85% of the country.
 The show received an average of 331,000 viewers on Hallmark Channel.

+Since 2018, the show has re-aired on the Start TV channel.
+Pluto TV added a Good Wife-themed free ad-supported channel in October 2024, with selected seasons also available on demand.
+The full series has been made available on Paramount+.